Major Institutional Investor Trades Millions of Dominion Energy Inc. (D)

 Dominion Energy Inc. (D): Who are the competitors?

-The company’s main competitors (and peers) include Ameren Corporation (AEE) that is trading 11.75% up over the past 12 months.
+The company’s main competitors (and peers) include Ameren Corporation (AEE) that is trading 7.14% up over the past 12 months.
 FirstEnergy Corp.
-(FE) is 3.73% up on the 1-year trading charts.
+(FE) is -2.74% down on the 1-year trading charts.
 Short interest in the company’s stock has risen 1.43% from the last report on Jan 30, 2020 to stand at a total of 11.72 million short shares sold with a short interest ratio of 3.5.